• Easy

 People from eastern Bhutan and India come to these Chorten circumambulations through the Dakpas (from Tawang District, Arunachal Pradesh, India) and the Drukpas (from Bhutan).
 They take place in the first lunar month.

 When the stupa was built, a religious Arunachal Pradesh Dakini princess buried herself as the Yeshe Semba to meditate for all beings.
-Every year, a festival called Namgang Kora is held at the Chorten Kora in Trashiyangtse Dzongkhag.
+Every year, Namgang Kora is held at the Chorten Kora in Trashiyangtse Dzongkhag.
 Devotees from Tawang, Arunachal Pradesh, India, join their counterparts from Bhutan.

 Trongsa Tshechu